 When you listen to music that beats your chest and hits the bass, you stimulate your heart to pump faster and louder.
 The brain recognizes this and sends out a flood of chemicals that can make you feel so alive.

-Unfortunately, these also make you more vulnerable to aggression and temper.
+Unfortunately, these also make you more aggressive and vulnerable to aggression and temper.
 So, turn down the bass and listen to some good instrumental, classical, or love songs.
 Better yet, why not listen to something fun or mellow so you can drive calmly?

 The world’s most relaxing song is Weightless by Marconi Union.
 Give that song a try the next time you go for a drive.
 You’ll likely notice that your emotions won’t be in high gear, allowing you to drive peacefully to your next destination.
 You can also listen to positive songs to help keep you upbeat.

 4. Take a deep breath to calm road rage